Current Job Vacancies

 Are you committed to engaging and supporting disabled people and carers to build confidence and digital skills?
 Are you committed to delivering accessible learning opportunities and supporting people to progress?

-Are you passionate about using a community-based adult learning approach, supporting people to get online safely and to realise the benefits of thinking digitally?
+Are you passionate about using a community-based adult learning approach, supporting people to get online safely and to realise the benefits of digital and online health and care services?
 Are you confident in communicating one to one and with groups and have a flexible and creative approach to problem-solving?
+Are you confident in communicating with partners and service providers?

 Would you enjoy being an active part of the Lead Scotland team as we develop new, exciting accessible digital learning opportunities?